 Seattle Pacific alum McKayla Fricker won the 600 meter run in 1:28.82, while former Husky Eleanor Fulton was third in 1:31.40.
 Both went 1-2 in the 800, with Fricker winning in 2:10.19, and Fulton clocking 2:10.35 for second.

 Fricker and Fulton are members of the High Performance West group based in Portland.

 Eastern Washington’s recap is available here, while results of the Bronco Invitational are available here.

-NOTE: The sports information offices of Boise State, Eastern Washington, Western Washington, Portland, and the University of Minnesota contributed to this report.
+NOTE: The sports information offices of Washington State and Eastern Washington University contributed to this report.